SmeeK153/Domain.Design.Foundations/Foundations/README.md

 ### Enumeration
 #### Identity
-Entities are identified by their Id and Name values, which may not change.
-The underlying identity determination of an enumeration may not be changed.
-Must exist as a static value, either as an individual property or part of an enumerable of `Enumeration`s; the enumerable exists to provide the means to dynamically load `Enumeration`s, if needed.
+`Enumeration`s are immutable objects that represent constant identities that which are formed by their `Id` and `Name` to provide a consistent definition of the same type of related concepts.
+Constant definitions may be hard-coded, or loaded statically to provide a dynamic listing of constant values at runtime.

 #### Equality
-The default equality between enumerations is defined via their Id and Name values.
+Equivalence between `Enumeration`s is determined by their `Id` and `Name` values; all remaining component values are ignored.

 #### Effects
-Enumerations may not create effects on their domain.
+`Enumeration`s may not create any effects.

 #### Example
 ```csharp